-(a) At any time following the commencement of an adjudicative proceeding, the presiding officer, upon motion, or upon his or her own initiative, shall direct the parties to attend one or more prehearing conference when such a conference would aid in the disposition of the proceeding. (b) The parties at a prehearing conference shall address: (1) The distribution of exhibits and written testimony, if any, to the parties; $-$ (2) Opportunities and procedures for simplification of the issues; (3) Possible amendments to the pleadings;(4) Opportunities and procedures for settlement; - (5) Possible admissions of fact and authentication of documents to avoid unnecessary proof; - (6) Possible limitations on the number of witnesses, and possible limitations on the scheduling of witnesses; - (7) Possible changes to the standard procedures which would otherwise govern the proceeding; and - (8) Other matters which might contribute to the orderly, prompt and fair resolution of the proceeding. (c) The board shall cause prehearing conferences to be recorded unless all parties wish to discuss possible settlement off the record.
-Matters decided at a prehearing conference shall be reflected in an appropriate order.
-Den 208.07 Discovery and Disclosure. - (a) The board shall provide for the disclosure of any investigative report or other unprivileged information in the possession of the board, which is reasonably related to the subject matter of the proceeding.
-Neither the board nor any officer or employee thereof, shall be subject to further discovery. - (b) Parties shall attempt to agree among themselves concerning the mutual exchange of relevant information.
-If these efforts prove unsuccessful, a party wishing to initiate discovery against another party, shall, by motion, seek leave to do so and shall identify the exact type of discovery requested. - (c) Discovery shall be permitted against a party when: (1) The parties cannot adequately address specific relevant factual issues at the time fixed for the presentation of evidence, and addressing these issues at a subsequent time would place the requesting party at a material disadvantage; - (2) The requested method of discovery is reasonable, and the requested discovery would not cause material unfairness or unreasonable expense to any party; and - (3) The requesting party has acted diligently and the requested discovery would not unreasonably delay the proceeding.
+- (a) At- any time following the commencement of an adjudicative proceeding, the presiding officer, upon motion, or upon his or her own initiative, shall direct the parties to attend one or more prehearing hen such a conference would aid in the disposition of the proceeding. - (b) The e parties at a prehearing conference shall address: - 1) The distribution of exhibits and written testimony, if any, to the parties; - (2 2) Opportunities and procedures for simplification of the issues; Possible amendments to the pleadings; Opportunities and procedures for settlement; - (4 5) Possible admissions of fact and authentication of documents to avoid unnecessary proof; 6) Possible limitations on the number of witnesses, and possible limitations on the scheduling f witnesses; 7) Possible changes to the standard procedures which would otherwise govern the roceeding; and 8) Other matters which might contribute to the orderly, prompt and fair resolution of the roceeding. e board shall cause prehearing conferences to be recorded unless all parties wish to discuss ement off the record.
+Matters decided at a prehearing conference shall be reflected in an rder. - - Den 20 8.07 Discovery and Disclosure. information i e board shall provide for the disclosure of any investigative report or other unprivileged in the possession of the board, which is reasonably related to the subject matter of the leither the board nor any officer or employee thereof, shall be subject to further discovery. information.
+I ties shall attempt to agree among themselves concerning the mutual exchange of relevant If these efforts prove unsuccessful, a party wishing to initiate discovery against another party, ion, seek leave to do so and shall identify the exact type of discovery requested. - (c) Dis covery shall be permitted against a party when: tł 1) The parties cannot adequately address specific relevant factual issues at the time fixed for the presentation of evidence, and addressing these issues at a subsequent time would place the equesting party at a material disadvantage; e equesting party at a material disadvantage; 2) The requested method of discovery is reasonable, and the requested discovery would not ause material unfairness or unreasonable expense to any party; and